pupilfirst/wd101-scripts/building-web-forms/submitting-user-data/README.md

 In this lesson, we will learn about what happens when a user submits a form.
 We will also learn about where the data goes, and how we can check, what data is sent to the web server.

 First, we'll discuss what happens to the data when we submit a form.
-To understand that, we need to have an understanding of Client/Server architecture.
+To understand that, we need to have an understanding of Client-Server architecture.

 ## Client/Server architecture

-The Web uses a Client/Server architecture that can be summarized as follows:
+The Web uses a Client-Server architecture that can be summarized as follows:

 1. Client (a web browser) sends a request,
 2. To a Server (a web server like Apache, Tomcat, etc.),